 The high school ranges exceed the minimum number of instructional minutes required by the State of California.
-For the 2021-2022 school year, staff approved a new bell schedule with an 8:30am start time in anticipation of the state law taking effect next school year.
+During the 2021-2022 school year, staff approved a new bell schedule with an 8:30am start time.

-Lesson pacing schedule (K-8) and master schedule flexibility for sufficient numbers of intervention courses (EPC) All students at MHS have access to a support class and can travel between classes depending on the type (subject area) of support needed.
+Lesson pacing schedule (K-8) and master schedule flexibility for sufficient numbers of intervention courses (EPC) All students at MHS have access to a support class and can travel between classes depending on the type (subject area) of support needed using a platform called Enriching Students.

-Availability of standards-based instructional materials appropriate to all student groups (ESEA) All grades and subject materials are standards-based and MHS is William's compliant.
+Availability of standards-based instructional materials appropriate to all student groups (ESEA)

+All grades and subject materials are standards-based and MHS is William's compliant.